ress059/ecu/doc/fsm_h/index.rst

                                                                   ECU_FSM_STATE_EXIT_UNUSED,
                                                                   &state1_handler);

-In this case, only the mandatory handler() function will run for this state.

 State Transitions
 -------------------------------------------------
-State machine behavior is solely defined using this API without having to worry about the complexities of running the FSM and handling state transitions.
+State machine behavior is abstracted away through the use of this API.
 Internally, this framework will execute the proper entry(), exit(), and handler() functions for each state defined in the user's state machine.

 For example if the user's FSM transitions from STATE1 to STATE2, the framework will execute the following in order: